inferno986return/python-pcep/Module2.md

 `20000000.0`

-A more practical example would Advrogadro's number which is used in chemistry:
+A more practical example would be Avrogadro's constant which is used in chemistry.
+However, in real life I would recommend using an external library like Scipy or Astropy for this:

 `avogadro_number = 6.02E23  # 6.02 x 10^23`

-Using an exponential with `E` creates a float value, though as usual this can be forced into an integer by using `int()`.
+Much like division `/`, using an exponential with `E` creates a float value.
+Though as usual this can be forced into an integer by using `int()`.

 ### Left-side and right-side binding